Flat Roof Calculator Metal Roofing Flat Roof Deck

 TPO Roofing

-• Material Warranty Period: Up to 20 years Commercial / NO Residential.
+• Material Warranty Period: Up to 20 years Commercial / None for Residential.
 TPO roof system life expectancy – 7 to 20* years.
+Like PVC roofs, TPO systems also use the hot air welded seams technology to make the roof durable and leak free.
+However, problems with the membrane formulation, are a source of many issues.
 You should know that there is not a single TPO installation in existence in the USA, that was produced in North America and is older than about 15 years.
 Therefore it is unknown how long a TPO system will perform without any leaks*.

 EPDM Rubber